2016 Hong Kong ePrix: Race

 A special feature of Formula E is the "Fan Boost" feature, an additional 100 kW of power to use in the driver's second car.
 The three drivers who were allowed to use the boost were determined by a fan vote.
 For the Hong Kong race, Buemi, di Grassi and López were handed the extra power and the results were announced on the 14th lap.
 The weather at the start was dry, warm and mostly sunny.
-The air temperature ranged from 28.0 to 28.8 C with a track temperature between 36.1 to 37.8 C. Rain showers from an nearby typhoon had been forecast for the race but moved away from Hong Kong before it started.
+The air temperature ranged from 28.0 to 28.8 C with a track temperature between 36.1 to 37.8 C. Rain showers from a nearby typhoon had been forecast for the race but moved away from Hong Kong before it started.
 The event was attended by 30,000 people.
 When the event started at 16:00 Hong Kong Time (UTC+8), Piquet and his teammate Turvey made clean getaways and maintained first and second on the straight heading into the first turn.
 López ran wide leaving the first corner, made minor contact with the turn's barrier, allowing teammate Bird and Buemi to overtake him.
 López lightly hit Bird and fell down the running order because of heavy steering damage.
 Under braking for the second turn, Abt's rear wing was removed when Félix da Costa collided with him, causing Ma to apply his brakes and strike the back of Félix da Costa's car, leading to the removal of the former's front wing.
 Di Grassi was unable to slow and collided with Ma's rear, removing the front-right section of his nose cone.

 Prost fell from ninth of 14th by the end of the first lap because of an incorrect power setting, while Heidfeld made four positions over the same distance.
 At the end of the first lap Piquet led from teammate Turvey, who was followed in turn, by Bird, Buemi, López, Heidfeld, Rosenqvist, Duval, Vergne and Abt.
 Piquet pulled away from the rest of the field as Buemi started to draw closer to Bird and Turvey.
 López fell to eighth on the second lap after Mahindra's Heidfeld and Rosenqvist along with Duval overtook him.
 Both di Grassi and Abt were shown a black flag with an orange circle, requiring both drivers to make pit stops for car repair.
 Ma switched to a second car but became the race's first retirement soon after because of a battery issue.
 Bird placed Turvey under pressure which allowed Piquet to open up a two-second lead by lap four.
 On lap five, Di Grassi moved to the outside line into the chicane on the fifth lap and overtook Sarrazin and López leaving the turn and moved in front of Carroll into the second corner.
 Bird overtook Turvey for second position on lap six, and Buemi passed Turvey by turning left into turn one on the following lap.